 - VPS servers offer a high degree of flexibility and freedom when setting up the server

 - VPS servers offer their own IP address that does not have to be shared with other users

 In practice, this ensures short loading times, happy users and lower costs.
 At the same time, the administrator has less operating and maintenance costs than with his own hardware system.
-In addition, the often very expensive acquisition costs for the physical server are eliminated, as is the mandatory expenditure for wear, repair or replacement of individual components.
+In addition, the often very expensive acquisition costs for the physical server (dedicated hosting) are eliminated, as is the mandatory expenditure for wear, repair or replacement of individual components.

 VPS also allow full root access for the administrator.
 This means that server applications such as PHP, Apache and MySQL can be easily installed and individually configured to your heart’s content.

 If necessary, a VPS can also offer more than just the guaranteed minimum performance.
-Because when there are significant performance peaks, the VPS really starts to shine: The hypervisor can, if necessary, access the unused performance of other VPS.
+Because when there are significant performance peaks, the VPS really starts to shine: The hypervisor can, if necessary, access the unused performance of other VPSs.
 As a result, the performance of a server can be scaled up in the short term.
-Conventional dedicated servers, on the other hand, are usually overwhelmed at this point and “bend their knees”, to put it graphically.
+Conventional shared and dedicated servers, on the other hand, are usually overwhelmed at this point and “bend their knees”, to put it graphically.

 Popular content management systems such as “WordPress” or “Joomla!”, but also high-performance “Magento” or “Shopware” installations, can be installed and used quickly and easily.
 Even the integration and administration of SSL certificates is usually possible with administration programs such as “Hepsia”, “Plesk”, “CPanel”, “Webmin”, “Web-Cp”, or “VHCS”, and it’s really easy.

 Best of all: the whole process works without compromising on safety; on the contrary: VPS again offer advantages here, especially when it comes to data protection.